 In 1995, Rivera tried to commit suicide in the Hudson River.
 Following the unsuccessful attempt, she became even more politically active, calling for passage of the New York City Transgender Rights Bill and to ensure that the New York State Sexual Orientation Non-Discrimination Act would include protections for gender variant identities.
 Rivera also organized street protests, pressured other leaders in the movement to be more economically and racially inclusive, and encouraged transpeople to reassume their centrality to the LGBTQ movement.

 Throughout her life, Rivera was an advocate for homeless Queer youth, a passion that was informed by her own bouts of homelessness and her firsthand experience of discrimination, both within and outside of the LGBTQ movement.
-She was active in Soul Force (Gay Christian activist group), the Irish Lesbian and Gay Organization, Latino advocacy, and especially involved in the Metropolitan Community Church (MCC), where she served as Coordinator of the Food Pantry.
+She was active in Soul Force (Gay Christian activist group), the Irish Lesbian and Gay Organization, Latino advocacy, and the Metropolitan Community Church (MCC), where she served as Coordinator of the Food Pantry.

 Rivera died of liver cancer at the age of 50 on February 19, 2002.
 Hours before she died, she met with movement leaders to push for the inclusion of gender identity protections in the New York State Sexual Orientation Non-Discrimination Act.
 Although it passed without those protections in 2002, legislation to protect gender identity and expression was introduced the following year.